bemts-hhs/nemsqar/pediatrics_03b/README.md

 * *Automatic Package Loading*: Ensures tidyverse, scales, and rlang are loaded.
 * *Error Handling*: Includes custom error messaging for missing or invalid `df` along with the date columns.
 * *Patient Age Calculation*: Derives patient age based on incident and birth dates.
+* *Picking Up Potential Missing Ages*: This function will try hard to find an age even if the system based values are missing.
 * *911 Response Filtering*: Filters data based on 911-specific response codes.
 * *Medication Classification*: Identifies non-weight-based medications.
 * *Distinct Record Filtering*: Consolidates duplicate records by a unique identifier.